 In what circumstances is travelling time included in the working time calculation?

-- any period during which the worker is working, at his or her employer's disposal and carrying out his or her activity or duties;
+- any period during which the worker is working, at their employer's disposal and carrying out their activity or duties;

-- any period during which he or she is receiving relevant training; and
+- any period during which they are receiving relevant training; and

 - any additional period designated as working time under a relevant agreement.